DOI-USGS/ISIS3/Building-ISIS3-with-cmake.md

 ## Getting Started With GitHub
 To get started, you want a fresh copy of ISIS to work on.
 You first want to create a fork of the ISIS3 repo by going to the [main ISIS3 repo page](https://github.com/USGS-Astrogeology/ISIS3) and clicking on "Fork" at the top of the page.

 Next, you want to create a clone of your fork on your machine.
-Go to your fork of ISIS3 on the GitHub website,url should be "github.com/<username>/ISIS3", and click on the "Clone or Download" green button on the right and copy the link that is displayed.
+Go to your fork of ISIS3 on the GitHub website, url should be `github.com/<username>/ISIS3`, and click on the "Clone or Download" green button on the right and copy the link that is displayed.
 Next, you are going to open a terminal, go to the directory you want to make a clone in, and in the terminal, type:

 `git clone <paste the link>`